 Because they are confined, moisture will be an issue, unless you happen to live in a location that receives daily rainfall.
 If not, daily watering will most likely be necessary to keep the soil evenly moist.
 During periods of extreme heat they may require water more often.
 Growing plants are thirsty plants.
 If you have the ability to set up a drip system for each pot and can put it on a timer, then watering very early in the morning is ideal.

 The confinement also limits the supply of essential nutrients to the plant, so more frequent feeding will be needed as well.
 Adding a slow-release fertilizer that is evenly balanced when you pot the plants is a good start.
-This will give plants the needed micro-nuritents not found in a sterile potting mix.
-Read our blog article Container Gardening for Tomatoes and Peppers for detailed fertilizing instructions.
+This will give plants the needed micro-nutrients not found in a sterile potting mix.